expo/expo/docs/pages/faq/react-vs-react-native.md

 title: React vs React Native
 ---

-"What's the difference between React and React Native?"

 On the surface, there's very little difference between React and React Native- that's one of the great parts about React Native (RN for short).
 If you're a web developer and have used React, good news- you're (almost) a React Native pro!
-That being said, React and React Native are separate and distinct tools, and like all great tools, they've each been built for a specific purpose in mind.
+That being said, React and RN are separate and distinct tools, and like all great tools, they've each been built for a specific purpose in mind.
 Let's go over some of their similarities, differences, and where each of them shines brightest.

 ## Similarities